-Vinyl floors are also very water and dirt resistant, making it one of the few floor types that can be installed directly over a subfloor or previous linoleum/vinyl installation without requiring dismantling first.
-Additionally, it serves the purpose in a floor with lots of cracks or movement.
+Vinyl floors are also very water and dirt resistant, making them one of the few floor types that can be installed directly over a subfloor or previous linoleum/vinyl installation without requiring dismantling first.
+Additionally, it serves the purpose of a floor with lots of cracks or movement.

 In terms of cleaning and maintenance, vinyl is your best bet as it requires absolutely no kind of post-installation maintenance.
 To keep your vinyl floor clean, all you have to do is to sweep and occasionally mop it.

 The biggest problem with vinyl flooring is that it is manufactured using PVC (polyvinyl chloride) and thus it emits VOC (volatile organic compounds) into the air more so when it’s still new.
-VOC’s always lower the indoor air quality hence affecting quite a number with sensitive respiratory systems.
+VOC always lowers the indoor air quality hence affecting quite a number of sensitive respiratory systems.
 The good news, however, is that most vinyl manufacturers have resorted to using less PVC in the production of these flooring products.